nodepond/supersonic/README.md

 About
 -----

 A minimalistic live-coding sequencer in PureData.
-The sequencer receiving data via socket - suited to live-code with code, i.e. in Ruby.
+The sequencer receives via socket-connection - ready for live-coding with text, i.e. with Ruby, JavaScript or other scripting languages.

 Status
 ------